ieb/candleLightJS/README.md

 # TODO

 * [x] Prove interfacing with a USB device is possible from JS
-* [ ] Fix bug where the USB has to be unplugged to reset after each use.
+* [x] Fix bug where the USB has to be unplugged to reset after each use.
 * [x] Implement working API
 * [x] Implement Frame handling for listen only.
 * [x] Implement base level CAN node support (ACK only at this time.)
 * [x] Implement CAN message filtering at the USB host.
+* [x] Implement NMEA2000 message decoding.
+* [x] Implement fast packet support.

 # Notes.